Intro to Calm Abiding Meditation

 Will there be time to meditate together?

-Yes, the class will be broken up into small sets of instructions interspersed with group meditations.
+Yes, the class is divided into small instructions interspersed with group meditations.

 Is Calm Abiding the same as mindfulness?

 No, but mindfulness and mindfulness meditation have many different interpretations.
-Often, mindfulness meditation means “non-judgmental open awareness” and that is different from calm abiding, which is a kind of concentration meditation used to bring the mind to a state of focused rest.
+Often, mindfulness meditation means “nonjudgmental, open awareness,” which is different from Calm Abiding, a kind of concentration meditation used to bring the mind to a state of focused rest.

 Is Calm Abiding the same as Vipassana?

-No, in the Tibetan tradition, calm abiding is the foundation of Vipassana.
-Vipassana is an insight meditation and calm abiding prepares the mind to gain that insight by focusing and stabilizing it.
+No, in the Tibetan tradition, Calm Abiding is the foundation of Vipassana.
+Vipassana is insight meditation, and Calm Abiding prepares the mind to gain that insight by focusing and stabilizing it.

 What are the benefits of Calm Abiding meditation?

-Calm abiding brings your mind’s scattered and distracted energy into focus so that you may focus on one thing in a calm and peaceful way.
-The benefits of this include gaining a general sense of calm, an ability to focus on the task at hand, a feeling of mentally slowing down and seeing your thoughts more clearly.
-The traditional and main benefit is that calm abiding prepares the mind for further, more advanced levels of meditation.
+Calm abiding brings your mind’s scattered and distracted energy into focus so that you may focus on one thing calmly and peacefully.
+The benefits include gaining a general sense of calm, an ability to focus on the task at hand, a feeling of mentally slowing down and seeing your thoughts more clearly.
+The traditional and foremost benefit is that Calm Abiding prepares the mind for further, more advanced levels of meditation.

-What is the difference between the Introduction to Calm Abiding Meditation program and Stepping into Meditation and Community program?
+What is the difference between the Intro to Calm Abiding Meditation and Stepping into Meditation and Community?

-Introduction to Meditation is a 4-week program that focuses on the practice of Calm Abiding.
-Each course session is led by Justin Kirkwood and will offer a blend of teaching instruction and ample time for meditation practice.
-Stepping into Meditation and Community is an 8-week program intended to introduce a variety of practices, including Calm Abiding, Tonglen or Compassion meditation, and Loving Kindness practice.
-The course is led by a live facilitator, each session is a blend of teaching, with ample time for community discussion.
-Students spend time in each course session practicing meditation.
+Intro to Calm Abiding is a three-week program that focuses on practicing Calm Abiding.
+Justin Kirkwood leads each course session and offers a blend of teaching instruction and meditation practice.
+Stepping into Meditation and Community is a six-week program that introduces various practices, including Calm Abiding, Tonglen or Compassion meditation, and Loving Kindness practice.
+Led by a facilitator, each live session blends teaching and community discussion.
+Students spend time meditating during every session.

 Our Community Commitments

-In order to co-create a brave, inclusive, anti-oppressive and learning centered space, in our community we each agree to:
+To co-create a brave, inclusive, anti-oppressive, and learning-centered space in our community, we each agree to:

-• Be inclusive of diverse opinions and backgrounds through treating each other with respect and appreciation.
+- Be inclusive of diverse opinions and backgrounds by treating each other with respect and appreciation.

-• Be mindful of and take personal and collective responsibility for our own biases including the use of language that may “other,” “cancel,” or dehumanize any person, groups of people, and/or their experiences.
+- Be mindful of and take personal and collective responsibility for our biases, including language that may “other,” “cancel,” or dehumanize any person, groups of people, and/or their experiences.

 Meet Your Instructor!